 Yes, artificial grass needs light but consistent maintenance to prevent fiber matting, odors, and surface damage.

-Can you drive on artificial turf in emergencies?
+Can you drive on artificial grass without damaging it?

 How do you keep artificial grass looking new?